 In 2015, to coincide with the Paris Accord on Climate Change, the traveling exhibition was redesigned as the Science Express Climate Action Special with the aim of creating awareness about climate change mitigation and adaptation.
 The train, along with a group of science communicators, has travelled through the country bringing climate change education programming to communities.
 The exhibits were designed to inspire learners by engaging them in a variety of interactive activities that begin while the students are waiting on the train platform and then go beyond their visit with activities extending to their classrooms.

-- Through a comprehensive evaluation, research has shown that participation in Science Express Climate Action Special leads to an increased understanding of scientific facts, impacts of and solutions to climate change, an increased understanding of actions individuals can for tackling climate change, as well as an increase in willingness to act.
+Through a comprehensive evaluation, research has shown that participation in Science Express Climate Action Special led to an increased understanding of scientific facts, impacts of and solutions to climate change, and actions individuals can take to tackle climate change, as well as an increase in willingness to act.

-From 2007 to 2011, Science Express displayed the world of micro and macro cosmos, spreading awareness about the ability of science to solve global problems, and highlighting the latest discoveries and innovations in the field of modern science.
+Since its inception, this unique mobile exhibition has completed nine phases—four phases of the Science Express, three phases of the Biodiversity Special, and two phases of the Climate Action Special (SECAS).
+In its first configuration, from 2007 to 2011, the Science Express displayed the world of micro and macro cosmos, spreading awareness of science’s ability to solve global problems, and highlighting the latest discoveries and innovations in the field of modern science.
 Visitors had the opportunity to learn through exhibits, models, and audio-visual displays.